jxhos0/capstone/README.md

 ## Distinctiveness and Complexity
 While this project uses ideas and concepts from prior course submissions, it is an independent idea by istelf.

-Capstone Health web app is different from the ecommerce or network apps as it is not used for selling or listing products, nor is it used for interacting with other uses in a social manner.
+Capstone Health web app is different from the e-commerce or network apps as it is not used for selling or listing products, nor is it used for interacting with other uses in a social manner.
 It is a strictly professional app used for the organisation and storage of doctor, patient and appointment information in a database.
 I would not classify this as a simple app as it incorporates the use of Javascript and Python to work together for various requests and data handling, including GET and POST.

 The project uses the Users model like a lot of the other course projects, however it instead of using this as a stand alone model; this model builds upon user data dependent on what type of account they have.
 In doing so the app is able to better store specific data related to each user without bloating the User database.